The Death of Rock: The Alphabetical Archive

 *Marc Bolan

 (Marc Feld), car accident in 1977.
-T-Rex; he was 29.
-Bolan and his girlfriend Gloria Jones were out clubbing when she crashed their car into a tree.
-Jones was seriously injured; Bolan died.
-Four other members of T-Rex, Steve Peregrin Took (see 1980) and Steve Currie (see 1981), Mickey Finn (see 2003), and "Dino" Dines (see 2004) would also die prematurely.
+Lead singer of T-Rex, he was 29.
+Bolan and his girlfriend, Gloria Jones, were out clubbing when she crashed their car into a fence post and then a tree.
+(Ironically, Bolan did not drive, fearing death in a car accident.)
+Jones was seriously injured; Bolan died at the scene.
+Four other members of T-Rex, Steve Peregrin Took (see 1980), Steve Currie (see 1981), Mickey Finn (see 2003), and "Dino" Dines (see 2004) would also die prematurely.
 T-Rex was inducted into the Rock & Roll Hall of Fame in 2020.
 Read about Bolan's connection to the Curse of Buddy Holly.
 "Bang a Gong (Get it On)," "Hot Love," "Telegram Sam," "Metal Guru"

 Tommy Bolin